 Physical Science

 Free 5th grade physical science worksheets.
-Free printable 5th grade physical science worksheets covering properties of matter, particle model, states of matter, mixtures, conservation of mass, and physical vs. chemical changes.
-Nine weeks aligned to NGSS 5-PS1 standards.
+Free printable Grade 5 physical science worksheets — nine weeks covering all four 5-PS1 NGSS standards.
+Properties of matter, the particle model, states of matter, mixtures and solutions, changes of state, conservation of matter, physical versus chemical change, material identification, and real-world applications.
+Hands-on, classroom-tested, and aligned to NGSS with full answer keys.

 What's Included